Why Everyone’s Asking About ChatGPT‑6

 • Impact: If executed well, GPT‑6 could let assistants act on our behalf — booking, buying, scheduling — while requiring stronger consent and governance.

 AI moves fast and messily.
-My advice: watch official updates, follow research publications, and start prototyping with today’s tools so you’re not rebuilding under pressure.
-In short: expect GPT‑6 to be more personal, more agentic, and more tightly governed than its predecessors — and plan accordingly.
+My practical advice: watch official updates, follow research publications, and start prototyping with today’s tools so you’re not rebuilding under pressure.
+To be clear — expect GPT‑6 to be more personal, more agentic, and more tightly governed than its predecessors — and plan accordingly.

 Note: this article synthesizes public comments, reporting, and observable roadmap signals as of August 2025.
 Details may change — I’ll update this as official info is published.